immasei/INFO1112-A2/README.md

-# Assignment 2 - Simple Nautilus\*
+# Simple Nautilus\*

-This assignment is worth **20%** of your overall grade for the course.

-**Due: Week 8, Thursday, September 22nd at 23:59:00, Sydney local time.**

-You are going to be writing an interactive application in Python that allows the user to send commands to a file management application and receive outputs.
+An interactive application in Python that allows the user to send commands to a file management application and receive outputs.
 The application largely mocks common Unix commands such as `ls`, `cd`, `pwd`, and so on.

-You will need to implement and thoroughly test your solution.

 On the high level, the application is capable of: